The easiest way to look thoughtful all year

 Maya R.

-It’s the only subscription I forget I have — until she texts me a photo and a heart.
+It’s the only subscription I like to forget I have — until she texts me a photo and a heart.

 Daniel K.